How to find old 401(k)s

 9. Check databases of unclaimed property

-In addition to the National Registry, there are other online databases that can help you track your missing retirement funds.
-These databases include the unclaimed property database, which is offered in every state, as well as the U.S. Pension Guaranty Corporation database.
+In addition to the National Registry, other online databases can help you track your missing retirement funds.
+These databases include the unclaimed property database, which is offered in every state, as well as the U.S. Pension Guaranty Corporation database

 10. Check your tax returns

 You can also check your old tax returns to see if you have made any contributions toward a retirement plan.
-A 401(k) contribution would appear in box 12 of your W-2 return.
+A 401(k) contribution would appear in box 12 of your W-2 form.

 How to avoid losing a 401(k) account